boatmeme/grails-translate/README.md

 ***
 ### translate(originText,fromLang,toLang)

-Takes a String to be translated, the from language, and the to language and calls the Google Translation API Returns the results.
+Takes a String to be translated, the from language, and the to language and calls the Microsoft Translator API Returns the results.

-The FROM and TO Language can either be a String representing the language abbreviation (ex. "en" or "fr") OR it can be an instance of the Google API package Language Enum (`com.google.api.translate.Language`)
+The FROM and TO Language can either be a String representing the language abbreviation (ex. "en" or "fr") OR it can be an instance of the Language Enum (`ccom.memetix.mst.language.Language`)

 Throws InvalidLanguageExceptions if the from or to language is invalid.

-Sets the Google-required HTTP_REFERRER with the `grails?.serverURL` property from Config.groovy
+Sets the HTTP_REFERRER with the `grails?.serverURL` property from Config.groovy

 If the user has set an API Key, method will send that, also

 _Parameters_

 * **originText** - the String to be translated
-* **fromLang** - a two-character String or com.google.api.translate.Language - the _source_ Language to translate FROM
+* **fromLang** - a two-character String or com.memetix.mst.language.Language - the _source_ Language to translate FROM
-* **toLang** - a two-character String or com.google.api.translate.Language - the _target_ Language to translate TO
+* **toLang** - a two-character String or com.memetix.mst.language.Language - the _target_ Language to translate TO

 _Returns_